 - Adults with Sensory Processing Disorder

 We have provided:

-- Guest lecture on pediatric treatment of sensory processing disorder with Indiana University Department of Occupational Therapy students.
+- Guest lectures on pediatric treatment of sensory processing disorder with Indiana University Department of Occupational Therapy students.

 - Education and training on sensory processing disorder and supports/accommodations in the school setting for school staff.

-- Guest lecture for Riley Hospital international adoption team on sensory processing disorder and regulatory disorders with adopted children and children with trauma histories.
+- Guest lectures for Riley Hospital international adoption team on sensory processing disorder and regulatory disorders with adopted children and children with trauma histories.

 - Carol coordinated the Central Indiana Sensory Processing Consortium, overseeing ongoing education for occupational therapists related to sensory processing disorder.

-- Guest lecture to family support groups and mental health organizations on sensory processing, self-regulation, and adoption/trauma needs.
+- Guest lectures to family support groups and mental health organizations on sensory processing, self-regulation, and adoption/trauma needs.

-- Guest lecture/education for post-adoption agencies, foster care support agencies, foster and adoption support conferences, and community education groups for adoptive families on the relationship between sensory processing disorder, self-regulation, and trauma.
+- Guest lectures/education for post-adoption agencies, foster care support agencies, foster and adoption support conferences, and community education groups for adoptive families on the relationship between sensory processing disorder, self-regulation, and trauma.

 Get to Know Carol